Drugs classified from Schedule 1 to Schedule 5 by DEA

-Analogue drugs are also known as designer drugs and are illegal in Michigan without a valid prescription.
 According the United States Code (21 USC 802) a controlled substance “analogue” means a substance which is substantially similar to the chemical structure of a schedule 1 or 2 controlled substance and has a stimulant, depressant, or hallucinogenic effect on the central nervous system that is substantially similar to or greater than the stimulant, depressant, or hallucinogenic effect on the central nervous system of a controlled substance in schedule I or II.
-Click here for an extensive list of analogue drugs.

 Defenses to Drug Crimes: Lack of Possession or Knowledge

-The issue of “possession” is often contested by a person charged with a drug crime.
-A person need not have actual physical possession of a controlled substance to be guilty of possessing it.
+Crimes are made up of elements.
+The issue of “possession” is an essential element of a drug crime.
+You can’t be convicted of a drug crime if you did not have possession.
+However, a person need not have actual physical possession of a controlled substance to be guilty of possessing it.
+Construction possession is another way that you can possess something and be found guilty of a crime.
 An experienced drug crime lawyer can advise a person charged with a drug crime as to possible defenses which may include:

 - Illegal Search and Seizure